wangui77/uwazi-api/readme.md

 ---

-## Using Postman to Test the API
+## 3. Using Postman to Test the API
 ---

 1. **Setup Postman Environment:**
    - Download the postman collection form this link: [Uwazi API Postman Collection Link](./docs/postman/uwazi-api.postman_collection.json)

-   - import the collection by clicking on the import button in postman
+   - import the collection by clicking on the import button on thein postman
    ![postman-import-collection.png](./docs/images/postman-import-collection.png)

-   - select the file you downloaded
+   - This brings up a modal where you can select the postman collection file you downloaded
    ![postman-collection-file-select.png](./docs/images/postman-collection-file-select.png)

    - Setup pre request scripts for routes that require authentication.